jeremyjosol/aug112023_project/README.md

 2. Open the 'aug112023_project.zip' file
 3. Once the file has been zipped, open 'aug112023_project'
 4. Open the 'index.html' file to view the project on your local browser
+5. Alternatively, the project can be viewed directly from the Github Pages link

 ## Known Bugs
 No major bugs known.
 Input value is case sensitive.
 Please kindly report any known issues to the repository's creator.